Access to Lecture Content

-- Use lecture capture Panopto or podcasting your lecture, inclusive of PowerPoint slides.
+- Use lecture capture such as Panopto or podcast your lecture, in addition to posting PowerPoint slides.

-- Allow and encourage students to use recorders, laptops and other smart technology apps to capture important lecture content.
+- Allow and encourage students to use recorders, laptops and other technology to capture important lecture content.

-- Provide a copy of your complete notes to the student.
+- Provide a copy of your notes to the student.

-- Students independently arranging class notes by asking a friend or classmate to share notes
+- independently arrange for class notes by asking a peer in class to share notes.

-- Visiting Think Tank to learn how to take effective class notes
+- visit Think Tank to learn how to take effective class notes.